Temper tantrums usually start at around 18 months and are very common in toddlers. Hitting and biting are common, too.

 Most young children occasionally bite, hit or push another child.
 Toddlers are curious and may not understand that biting or pulling hair hurts.

-Don't hit, bite or kick back
+Do not hit, bite or kick back

 Talk to them

 Children often go through phases of being upset or insecure and express their feelings by being aggressive.
 Finding out what's worrying them is the first step to being able to help.